Q&A: Melissa Barrera survives, on screen and in Hollywood - ExBulletin

 Q&A: Melissa Barrera survives, on screen and in Hollywood

-NEW YORK — Since her breakthrough role as Vanessa in the film adaptation of In The Heights, Melissa Barrera has been working non-stop on the big and small screen.
+NEW YORK (AP) Since her breakthrough role as Vanessa in the film adaptation of In The Heights, Melissa Barrera has been working nonstop on the big and small screen.
 This year alone, she appeared in Scream 5 and is filming a sequel, and stars in Benjamin Millepied’s upcoming reimagining of Lori Evans Taylor’s opera Carmen and Bed Rest, which she also produced.

 Starting Thursday, the Mexican actress can be seen in Keep Breathing, a Netflix miniseries about the lone survivor of a plane crash amid the Canadian wilderness.